Corporate Governance

 The Board of Directors continues to enhance its functions by conducting an annual questionnaire-based analysis and evaluation.

-The following is a summary of the analysis and evaluation for fiscal 2022.
+The following is a summary of the analysis and evaluation for fiscal 2023.

 • (2) The Board of Directors Secretariat compared the results of the questionnaire with previous evaluations, and recompiled and analyzed the results, including identifying subjects given low evaluations and extracting important comments from the open-ended responses.
-In addition, the secretariat compiled and analyzed data on discussion times in fiscal 2022 and verified differences between annual activity plans and actual results.
+In addition, the secretariat compiled and analyzed data on discussion times in fiscal 2023 and verified differences between annual activity plans and actual results.

 [ Questionnaire content ]

-• Purpose of the Board of Directors
+• Appropriateness of purpose, structure, and management of the Board of Directors

 the Resultant FY2022 Initiatives the Resultant FY2022 Initiatives

-Based on the fiscal 2022 effectiveness evaluation and the Group's Materiality, we identified the following as major issues to be addressed in fiscal 2023.
+Based on the fiscal 2023 effectiveness evaluation and the Group’s Materiality, we identified the following as major issues to be addressed in fiscal 2024.

 Future Initiatives Based Future Initiatives Based